 We used the forecasting data to examine whether experts would forecast that the effects of treatments on one outcome are strongly correlated with the effects of the treatments on the other outcomes.
 To test this hypothesis, we calculated the forecasted treatment effect for each forecast by summing the products of assigned likelihood and the median of each effect size category.
-(A predicted significant backfire effect was coded as d = .15).
-We then calculated the

-Pearson correlations between the predicted treatment effects for partisan animosity, support for undemocratic practices, and support for partisan violence, among academic and practitioner expert forecasters.
+(A predicted significant backfire effect was coded as d = 0.2 and a statistically significant large effect was coded as d = -0.6).
+We then calculated the Pearson correlations between the predicted treatment effects for partisan animosity, support for undemocratic practices, and support for partisan violence, among academic and practitioner expert forecasters.